zengliwei/magento2_forms/README.md

-# magento2_forms
+# Customized forms management for Magento 2

-Forms module for Magento 2
+Help to create and handle customized forms, show as widgets.